EEspeon64/final_project/README.md

 # The Legend of Zelda: Path of the Triforce

-This code uses the offical Processing Sound library, specifically the SoundFile class.
+This code uses the official Processing Sound library, specifically the SoundFile class.
 SoundFiles are used as background music, and sound effects for various in-game events.